 Castle opening hours are 9am – 7.45pm Tuesday – Sunday and 10.30am – 7.45pm Mondays.

 Have you visited Corvin Castle?
 What was your experience like?
+Do you agree that this looks like a fairytale castle?
 Please share in the comments below.